ACzero/activeadmin-umeditor/README.md

 end
 ```

-if you can set a default value by this way:
+you can set a default value by this way:

 ```ruby
 f.input :content, input_html: { value: 'default content' }